Cape Town hosts the first World Engineering Education Forum and Global Engineering Deans’ Council Conference in Africa

 “Engineers play an important part in the development of any society.
 So, the way we skill them in terms of understanding sustainability, climate change, ethics, good values, and working in a cross-cultural environment is very important for the future world because people are working across the globe in multiple ways.

-“The idea of the conference is to engage with the industry people with as to what they need from future engineers.
+“The idea of the conference is to engage with people from the industry (to understand) what they need from future engineers.

 “Students are also involved in this conference because they are important stakeholders.
 They are the future leaders of this country and of course corporates will be talking about some of the things they offer,” Professor Maharaj said.